 Innolux

-Innolux was established in 2009 in taiwan as a merger between Innolux, CMO and TPO.
+Innolux was established in 2009 in Taiwan as a merger between Innolux, CMO and TPO.
 Both TPO and CMO had OLED subsidiaries.
 The company was known as Chimei Innolux up until October 2012 when it decided to change its name back to Innolux.

 CMO's OLED subsidiary was called Chi Mei EL Corporation (CMEL) and was producing AMOLED displays until the merger (the company was producing panels up to 7.6" in size).
 TPO was developing small (3-4 inch€) AMOLED displays but did not reach mass production and faced technical difficulties.

 In 2017 Taiwan-based Innolux started to produce its first flexible AMOLED display, a round 1.39" 400x400 (287 PPI) panel - although the company's OLED production capacity is very limited.
 The company's OLED program is no longer in focus.
+Innolux today mostly focuses on microLED technologies for next-generation displays.

 Company Address